TalusBio/flimsay/README.md

-# Flimsy: Fun/Fast Simple IMS Anyone like You can use.
+# Flimsay: Fun/Fast Simple IMS Anyone like You can use.
 Sebastian Paez

+version = 0.4.0

 This repository implements a very simple LGBM model to predict ion mobility from peptides.